 - Standard Bank Joy of Jazz is Johannesburg’s biggest annual jazz festival, with local and international artists performing at different venues across the city.

-- Up the Creek is a popular music festival on the banks of the Breede River near Swellendam in the Western Cape.
+- Up the Creek is a popular music festival held in February on the banks of the Breede River near Swellendam in the Western Cape.

 Cultural festivals, African-cuisine projects, cultural villages, heritage routes and storytelling are areas that benefit from South Africa’s booming tourism industry.
 Many cultural villages have been established throughout South Africa to reflect the different cultures and traditions of the country’s people.